Access Permits

 Recreational fishing is a popular activity in the Northern Territory and occurs in various waters including Aboriginal waters.
 The term ‘Aboriginal waters’ refers to waters overlying Aboriginal land.

-Permission is required to enter Aboriginal land and waters, including for recreational fishing.
-Permission to fish in Aboriginal waters is provided via Recreational Fishing Permits administered by the NLC.
+Permission is required to enter Aboriginal Land and Waters, including for recreational fishing.
+Permission to fish in Aboriginal Waters is provided via Recreational Fishing Permits administered by the NLC.
+The details and processing of these permits may vary per zone.

 The information below outlines access arrangements for recreational fishers who would like to access Aboriginal waters as of 10 April 2024.